rethinkpriorities/squigglepy/README.md

 # 0.07723995880535531
 ```

-Or if we have the information immediately on hand, we can directly calculate it:
+Or if we have the information immediately on hand, we can directly calculate it.
+Though this doesn't work for very complex stuff.

 ```Python
 from squigglepy import bayes